 Wood and Steel Doors Available in Long Island, NY

-At A Better Door Company, we have a wide variety of Clopay® wood, faux wood and steel doors available.
+At A Better Door Company, we have a wide variety of Clopay® wood, faux wood and steel garage door models available.

-Our Classic Wood Collection offers solid wood options in handcrafted redwood, hemlock or cedar.
+Our Classic Wood Collection offers solid wood door styles in handcrafted redwood, hemlock or cedar.
 They feature the classic raised, flush and recessed panel designs so you can choose what works best for your home.
 The beauty of the natural wood will instantly increase your home’s curb appeal.

 For a distinctive wood look, our Reserve Wood Collection Limited Series Edition offers a handcrafted, insulated carriage house-style door.
 Strong, strikingly beautiful and energy-efficient, the carriage house style combines character and historical charm with convenient automatic operation.
 The collection features eight carriage house designs available in various wood species and top section/window panel designs that can be painted, stained or mixed and matched.